KR-Sew/DevTools/ReadMe.md

 # 📊 Monitoring & CI/CD Automation Scripts (SonarQube, Prometheus, Jenkins, etc.)

 ## This repository contains a set of PowerShell and Bash scripts designed for system administrators, DevOps engineers, and SREs to automate monitoring, alerting, and CI/CD pipeline management.
-These scripts help deploy and configure SonarQube, Prometheus, Jenkins, Grafana, and other monitoring tools across Windows and Linux environments.
+These scripts help deploy and configure SonarQube, Prometheus, Jenkins, Grafana, and other monitoring tools across Windows and Linux environments

 ## 🚀 Features